My name is Patric Gagne and I’m a sociopath.

 Everything I was reading indicated that I was a sociopath, and yet everything I was reading also said that sociopaths were terrible people: They had no conscience; they had no soul.
 The books said sociopaths couldn’t be treated, that they couldn’t be controlled.
 But I knew I wasn’t a terrible person and I knew I could be controlled.

 The destructive urges worsened as I grew older and so did my conduct.
 I broke into homes.
 I broke into businesses.
 I stole from strangers.
 I lied to friends.

 It was as if there was a definitive split in my personality.
 My depth of emotion on one side was equally matched by an infinite lack of emotion on the other.

 In many cases I didn’t even really want to do some of the things I was doing.
-It was something close to a compulsion – a sort of “prison break” for the dark side of my personality.
+It was more of a compulsion – a sort of “prison break” for the dark side of my personality.
 None of the books were helping so I decided to see a therapist.
 I knew I needed help.

 I didn’t get it.

-I met with more than a dozen therapists, most of whom agreed I met the criteria on the sociopathic checklist but were unable to treat me because, twenty years ago, the field didn’t recognize sociopathy as a treatable disorder.
+I met with many therapists, most of whom agreed I met the criteria on the sociopathic checklist but were unable to treat me because, twenty years ago, the field didn’t recognize sociopathy as a treatable disorder.

 It still doesn’t.

-Let me repeat that: Diagnostic criteria for what is perceived to be the most dangerous personality type is not listed in the field’s leading diagnostic manual.
+Let me repeat that: Diagnostic criteria for what is perceived by many to be the most dangerous personality type is not listed in the field’s leading diagnostic manual.